katydtf1234/fluffy-doodle/TroubleShooting-Tips.md

-# Trouble Shooting Tips

 The vast majority of problems with TOTP two-step verification are a direct result of the server and the token-generator having different ideas of what the current time is.
 Some amount of time skew is tolerated.
 But significant differences will usually result in two-step verification failing.

 The PAM module has an optional feature to detect and compensate for excessive skew in time stamps.
 If enabled, if requires the user to